 RV the World describes how to obtain RV insurance abroad, equip and select a proper RV, sell it once the continent has been explored and move onto the next continent while avoiding sterile campgrounds.

-Overnight by exotic rivers, lakes, mountains and archeological sites, easily deal with language difficulties and obtain top notch yet inexpensive healthcare abroad.
+Overnight by exotic rivers, lakes, mountains, and archeological sites, easily deal with language difficulties and obtain top-notch yet inexpensive healthcare abroad.

-The peace and quiet of RV travel abroad allows anyone to escape feckless boring tours, pusillanimous package deals, insipid and fattening cruises and back-breaking backpacking.
+The peace and quiet of RV travel abroad allow anyone to escape feckless boring tours, pusillanimous package deals, insipid and fattening cruises and back-breaking backpacking.
 And, anyone can do it!
 See how in RV the World.